 Green infrastructure is long-term investment that reduces the need for much greater expenditures in grey infrastructure.
+An example is using a tree as shade as it has a lifespan greater than 50 years compared with an expensive shade sail that has a much-reduced asset life expectancy and significantly higher installation costs.

-The Challenges Faced by Banyule's Urban Forest
+Challenges faced by Banyule's urban forest

-Of the many challenges facing urban forests and their management: climate change, population growth and barriers to forest growth and health are the most widespread and locally important for Banyule.
+Of the many challenges facing urban forests and their management, the most widespread and locally important issues for Banyule are climate change, population growth and barriers to forest growth and health.